How to respond to the deluge of property and casualty claims following a major storm

 Spikes in claims activity aren’t limited to the worst of the catastrophic events.
 After a storm passed through Iowa and Nebraska in June of 2017, local insurance agents estimated 10,000 claims had been filed due to damage.

 Catastrophic events sometimes prevent insurers from delivering service to people whose lives and property are imperiled.
-It’s a double-whammy during CAT events—customer service needs go up, while call center capacity goes down—leading to a poor customer experience.
+It’s a double-whammy during CAT events—customer service needs go up, while contact center capacity goes down—leading to a poor customer experience.

 A 2017 KPMG survey of more than 300 senior insurance executives found that a significant risk insurers face in connection with hurricanes is a “lack of claim-handling personnel,” and following the 2017 hurricanes, the number of additional adjusters needed was “in the thousands.”A significant problem insurers face after hurricanes is a lack of claim-handling personnel.
 Following the 2017 hurricanes, thousands of additional adjusters were needed.